ebezzam/LenslessClassification/README.md

 In the following bash scripts, the variable `N_FILES` can be used to run approaches on a small set of files.
 Set it to `0` to run on all files.

-The following script can be used to run the experiments of Section 4.1:
+The following script can be used to run the experiments of Section 5.1 (varying embedding dimension):
 ```
 ./mnist_vary_dimension.sh
 ```

-The following script can be used to run the experiments of Section 4.2:
+The following script can be used to run the experiments of Section 5.1 (robustness to common image transformations):
 ```
 ./mnist_robustness.sh
 ```

+TODO : CelebA and CIFAR10

 Both bash scripts make use of the two training scripts:
 -  `scripts/train_fixed_encoder.py`: training a fixed encoder (Lens, Coded Aperture, Diffuser, Fixed SLM (m), Fixed SLM (s)).